-The project will not have a significant impact on KIUC's electrical grid.
+The Project will not have a significant impact on KIUC's electrical grid.
 The solar facility located at HoKua Farm Lots (formerly known as Kapa'a Highlands I) will be transmitting electricity to nearby KIUC transmission lines.

-In a September 6, 2007 email to HoKua Place (formerly known as Kapa'a Highlands II), Curt K. Tadani, Eastside Distribution Planner for KIUC wrote,

-"I got your message and the plans that you brought in were already approved and signed off by us on June 27, 2005 so as far as we're concerned, it should be okay".
+In a September 6, 2007 email to HoKua Place, Curt K. Tadani, Eastside Distribution Planner for KIUC wrote, "I got your message and the plans that you brought in were already approved and signed off by us on June 27, 2005 so as far as we're concerned, it should be okay".